-Before you rush out and start adding things to your cats diet, please check with your veterinarian first.
-There are many other factors that can influence a cats colouring.
-You should never supplement your cats diet without consultation with your veterinarian.
-Without going into too much detail on the complex relationship of the cats organs, vitamins, amino acids, here are just a few (but there are many more) factors that could be affecting the melanin.
+Before you rush out and start adding things to your cat's diet, please check with your veterinarian first.
+There are many other factors that can influence a cat's colouring.
+You should never supplement your cat's diet without consultation with your veterinarian.
+Without going into too much detail on the complex relationship of the cat's organs, vitamins, amino acids, here are just a few (but there are many more) factors that could be affecting the melanin.

-Copper Deficiency: One of the early signs of copper deficiency in cats is loss of hair colour, or achromotrichia, and a change in texture of the hair.
+Copper Deficiency: One of the early signs of copper deficiency in cats is loss of hair colour, or achromotrichia, and a change in the texture of the hair.
 The reason for the colour change is an alteration to the metabolism of tyrosine.
 Copper helps tyrosine work as a pigment factor.

 Zinc Excess: Basically too much zinc in the diet may cause a copper deficiency, which, in turn, can cause an iron deficiency.
-As a result of the copper deficiency you end up with above.
+As a result of the copper deficiency, you end up with above.

 Thyroid, Kidneys and Liver: Again without going into too much detail basically, these three organs can also effect coat colour and all interact with tyrosine.
-Tyrosine is metabolised in the liver and tyrosine is necessary for synthesizing thyroxin, a hormone produced by the thyroid gland
+Tyrosine is metabolised in the liver and tyrosine is necessary for synthesising thyroxin, a hormone produced by the thyroid gland

 Cats that should avoid tyrosine supplements

-Pregnant cats should not take any amino acids with out first consulting with your veterinarian
+- Pregnant cats should not take any amino acids without first consulting with your veterinarian

 Please remember always consult with your veterinarian before giving your cat any supplements.